What's long and thin and covered in skin,

 - 3 egg yolks

 Wash and trim the rhubarb and cut into chunks.
-Place in a shallow baking dish and sprinkle in the grated orange zest followed by the sugar.
+Place in a shallow baking-dish and sprinkle in the grated orange zest followed by the sugar.

 Squeeze the orange juice into a small saucepan.
 Use a little of it to mix the cornflour to a smooth paste in a bowl, then bring the rest of it up to simmering point.
-Pour the hot orange juice on to the cornflour mixture then pour the whole lot back into the saucepan, whisk it over the heat with a small balloon whisk until it becomes very thick indeed, then remove it from the heat.
+Pour the hot orange juice on to the cornflour mixture then pour the whole lot back into the saucepan, whisk it over the heat with a small balloon whisk till it becomes very thick indeed, then remove it from the heat.

 Strain the cooked rhubarb over a bowl, then add the rhubarb juices and the egg yolks to the cornflour mixture and, still whisking, bring it up to the boil again.
 Remove from the heat, tip the strained rhubarb into the bowl and stir it into the cornflour mix.